-The AlienVault Agent is configured to have two osquery processes running: an initial osquery process that functions as a watchdog, and the child worker processes that creates the scheduled queries.
+The AlienVault Agent is configured to have two osquery processes running: an initial osquery process that functions as a watchdog, and the child worker process that creates the scheduled queries.
 The initial watchdog process manages the child worker and terminates any processes that exceed the memory limitations configured in the watchdog settings.

 The max threshold settings for the watchdog resources are: